Why Does Hawaii Have So Many Endangered Birds?

 Avian malaria is a threat in other parts of the world, but it’s especially problematic in Hawaii because the native birds don’t have the natural resistance other birds do.
 Why is this so?

-You may also like: Are There Seagulls in Hawaii?
+You may also like: Are There Squirrels in Hawaii?
+(Island Wildlife)

 Two words: Exotic mosquitos.
 Before the 18th century, there were mosquitoes on Hawaii, but not the kind that carry P. relictum.
 As globalization increased, the non-native mosquito that carries the parasite colonized stagnant waters on Hawaii.